 Illiquid Investments Risks.
-The Funds may invest in illiquid or restricted investments deemed illiquid.
+Each Fund may invest up to 15% of its assets in illiquid or restricted investments deemed illiquid.
 Investments in restricted investments could have the effect of increasing the amount of a Fund's assets invested in illiquid investments if qualified institutional buyers are unwilling to purchase these investments.

 Illiquid and restricted investments may be difficult to dispose of at a fair price at the times when the Funds believe it is desirable to do so.
 The market price of illiquid and restricted investments generally is more volatile than that of more liquid investments, which may adversely affect the price that the Funds pay for or recover upon the sale of such investments.
 Illiquid and restricted investments are also more difficult to value, especially in challenging markets.
 The Adviser's judgment may play a greater role in the valuation process.
 Investment of the Fund's assets in illiquid and restricted investments may restrict a Fund's ability to take advantage of market opportunities.
 To dispose of an unregistered investment, the Funds, where they have contractual rights to do so, may have to cause such security to be registered.
 A considerable period may elapse between the time the decision is made to sell the investment and the time the investment is registered, thereby enabling the Funds to sell it.
-Contractual restrictions on the resale of investments vary in length and scope and are generally the result of a negotiation between the issuer and acquirror of the investments.
+Contractual restrictions on the resale of investments vary in length and scope and are generally the result of a negotiation between the issuer and acquiror of the investments.
 In either case, the Funds would bear market risks during that period.
 Liquidity risk may impact a Fund's ability to meet shareholder redemptions and as a result, the Fund may be forced to sell investments at inopportune prices.
-Certain fixed income instruments are not readily marketable and may be subject to restrictions on resale.
-Fixed income instruments may not be listed on any national securities exchange and no active trading market may exist for certain of the fixed income instruments in which the Funds will invest.
-Wh